shiwentao00/Pocket2Drug/README.md

 ```
 python train.py -val_fold 0
 ```
+In addition, you can use a pretrained RNN to initialize the decoder, the pretrained model can be found [here](https://osf.io/qacwj/).
+The pretrained RNN is trained on the chembl dataset and can improve the performance of the model.
+I have wrote an exmaple for pretraining RNN [here](https://github.com/shiwentao00/Molecule-RNN)).

 <!---
 Note: the results presented in our research paper were produced with Pytorch v1.7.1 and selfies v1.0, which are far behind current version.
 There has been a major update for selfies, so the generated token vocabulary of the molecules has changed and the pre-trained RNN can not be used for training (The pre-trained RNN learns the distribution of the chembl database, which improves the performance of the model.
 I have wrote an exmaple for pretraining RNN [here](https://github.com/shiwentao00/Molecule-RNN)).
 As a result, the performance of the model will be affected.
 I will update the configuration once I get a chance to re-do the pretraining and hyper-parameter tuning.
 -->